SpiderInk/frogteam/README.md

 **SYSTEM PROMPT** Sometimes a large file will just have a comment that says the rest remains unchanged leaving the user with git commands to fix it
     This next sentence need to be added to System Prompts.
     "Remember these are "live" solution files you have to output the entire file.
 Saying things like "the  rest of this code remains unchanged" causes the file to be incomplete.
 Do not do that."
+        **FOR NOW I HAVE ADDED TO THE DESCRIPTION OF THE saveContentToFileApi TOOL**

 - We need a way to export markdown more easily, user should be able to click a "Copy" icon to copy the Markdown response.
 - Make a new tool that allows the llm to request the content of a URL be fetched, when its an image we should also base64 it
     - should this be for chunk/vectorize/RAG?

 - Add try...catch/check for length where .content is used from llm response
-- Add try...catch for tools calls and loh failure in history
+- Add try...catch for tools calls and log failure in history **done**
 - configuration for a time or token limit by model/team member
     - implement team member token limits/time limits/request token limits
     - this will require tracking